Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Hong Kong "snow skin" mooncakes: Green crust instead of the traditional brown.

-- Suzhou mooncakes: A completely savory (rather than sweet) filling.
+- Suzhou mooncakes: A completely savory (rather than sweet) filling is used.

-3. They Are Linked to Chang’e, Goddess of Immortality
+3. They Are Linked to Chang’e, Goddess of the Moon

-Famously, mooncakes are associated with Chang’e (嫦娥), the Chinese goddess of the moon and symbol of the Mid-Autumn Festival.
+Famously, mooncakes are associated with Chang’e (嫦娥), described by many modern texts as the Chinese Goddess of the Moon and the symbol of the Mid-Autumn Festival.

 A Very Different Chang'e Legend

-A starkly different version of the legend claims that Hou Yi became tyrannical after saving the world.
+A starkly different version claims that Hou Yi became tyrannical after saving the world.
 To prevent him from ruling forever, Chang’e ingested the elixir and fled.
 In this version, commoners are the ones who placed offerings before the moon, to thank Chang’e for her sacrifice.

 4. They Are Associated With Rabbits

-Beyond their religious and folkloric meanings, mooncakes represent family reunion and happiness in Chinese culture.
-This symbolism derives from the simple fact that gathering families together for the Mid-Autumn Festival has long been a cherished tradition.
+Beyond their religious and folkloric meanings, mooncakes represent family reunions and happiness in Chinese culture.
+This symbolism originates from the tradition of Chinese families gathering to celebrate the Mid-Autumn festival together.

-In modern times, the gifting of mooncakes during the eighth lunar month (the month of the Mid-Autumn Festival) is an important tradition not only for families and friends, but also for businesses all across China as well as other parts of Asia.
-For businesses, exchanging mooncake gifts symbolizes the reinforcement of partnerships.
-It is not uncommon for some businesses to set aside significant budgets each year for this purpose.
+Jump forth to modern times, the gifting of mooncakes during the eighth lunar month (the month of the Mid-Autumn Festival) is an important tradition for businesses across China and East Asia.
+For such businesses, the act symbolizes the reinforcement of partnerships.
+It is not uncommon for some companies to set aside significant budgets each year for such tasty gifts.

 According to legend, mooncakes were instrumental in overthrowing the Mongolian Yuan Dynasty.

-In another version of this tale, a secret message was encrypted into the auspicious characters on the cakes.
-As the pastry is typically given in boxes of four, the message was undetectable until a slice from each of the four cake was assembled.
+In another version of this story, a secret message was encrypted into the auspicious characters on the cakes.
+As the pastry is typically given in boxes of four, the message was undetectable until slices from each of the four cakes were assembled.

-Regardless of the veracity of these stories, they are widely accepted and embraced by the Chinese community.
-The tales also possibly explains the popularity of the pastry during the Ming Dynasty.
+Regardless of veracity, these stories are widely accepted and embraced by the Chinese community.
+They possibly explain the popularity of the pastry during the Ming Dynasty too.
 For the commoners of that era, making and eating these cakes could have been a celebration of the revolution.

 7. They're Not Exactly a Health Food

 Because of their rich fillings, mooncakes are hardly the healthiest Chinese pastries around.
-The use of ingredients like lotus seed paste and salted egg yolks translates into significant levels of sugar and salt—with one mooncake containing anywhere between 700 and 1000 calories.
-In modern Asian media, it is not uncommon for articles to explicitly remind readers not to over-indulge, for health's sake.
+The use of ingredients like lotus seed paste and salted egg yolks translates into significant levels of sugar and salt—with one mooncake typically containing anywhere between 700 and 1000 calories.
+In modern East Asian media, it is thus not uncommon for articles to remind readers each year not to over-indulge, for health's sake.

-In an attempt to make them slightly healthier, many modern Asian confectioneries have tried to reduce their use of sugar and salt.
-For example, less-sweet variants are increasingly marketed.
-The green snow skin variant is known for being healthier, as it uses less oil.
+To make mooncakes slightly healthier, many modern Asian confectioneries have progressively reduced the levels of sugar and salt used.
+Less-sweet variants are increasingly marketed as well.
+The green snow skin variant is furthermore known for being healthier, as it uses less oil.

-In certain countries, such as Singapore, healthier mooncakes can even receive government accreditation.
-This trend towards better nutrition is sure to continue in the future, as people around the world become increasingly aware of health consequences.
+In countries such as Singapore, healthier mooncakes can even receive government accreditation.
+This trend towards better nutrition is sure to continue in the future, as people around the world become increasingly aware of the need for healthier eating.

 8. They Are Big Business

-As mentioned above, the gifting of mooncakes during the eighth lunar month is an important social and business practice in China and elsewhere across Asia.
+As mentioned above, the gifting of mooncakes during the eighth lunar month is an important social and business practice in China and East Asia.
 As such, shopping malls in predominantly Chinese cities will always host mooncake fairs as the month approaches.

 9. Avant-Garde Flavors Are Popping Up

 Though still popular, traditional mooncakes are no longer the staple in today’s market.
-Because of intense competition and increasingly international tastes, confectioneries today frequently feature fillings and crusts that are amalgamations of Chinese and regional tastes.
+Thanks to intense competition and increasingly cosmopolitan tastes, confectioneries today often feature fillings and crusts that are amalgamations of Chinese and regional tastes.

 For example, durian paste mooncakes are extremely popular in Singapore and Malaysia.
-Higher-end confectioneries throughout East Asia also showcase artisanal creations with elaborate decorations that command higher prices.
+Higher-end confectioneries throughout East Asia also showcase artisanal creations with elaborate decorations, these creations often commanding high prices.

-In addition, creative fillings are hitting the market, including custard, chocolate, Japanese purple yam, Japanese mochi, and even truffle-flavored pastes.
-For me, learning which new varieties are available each year is as entertaining as actually eating them.
-Naturally, Lifestyle and F&B magazines enthusiastically feature extensive lists of the best mooncakes to buy each year, and these lists are always extremely popular.
+Lastly, learning which new varieties are available each year is as entertaining as actually eating them.
+Lifestyle and F&B magazines enthusiastically feature extensive lists of the best mooncakes to buy every August and September.
+These lists are enduringly popular with readers.

 - Mooncakes: China's Evolving Tradition - The Atlantic